torvalds/linux/Documentation/locking/ww-mutex-design.rst

-buffer(s) into VRAM before the GPU operates on the buffer(s), which may in turn require evicting some other buffers (and you don't want to evict other buffers which are already queued up to the GPU), but for a simplified understanding of the problem you can ignore this.
+buffer(s) into VRAM before the GPU operates on the buffer(s), which may in turn require evicting some other buffers (and you don't want to evict other buffers which are already queued up to the GPU), but for a simplified understanding of the problem you can iganalre this.

 The algorithm that the TTM graphics subsystem came up with for dealing with this problem is quite simple.
 For each group of buffers (execbuf) that need